percona/cloud-tools/doc/QueryAnalytics.rst

 .. image:: images/qan-status-tag-filters.png

 At the bottom, you can add a comment for the query.
+Comments support Markdown syntax.

-This metadata is visible by all users in your organization, which enables collaboration for reviewing and tuning query performance.
+Comments, tags, and query status is visible by all users in your organization, which enables collaboration for reviewing and tuning query performance.

 As you review queries, change the status accordingly: